eldoriarpg/SchematicBrushReborn/readme.md

 + Customize your brush with different flags
 + Use weighted schematic sets to keep control of your schematics.
 + Use random schematic sets to get more diversity.
-+ Save your favourite schematics sets as a set to use them everytime.
++ Save your favorite schematics sets as a set to use them everytime.

 ![## Requirements](http://chojo.u.catgirlsare.sexy/jtvCkmgC.png)